datho7561/qt-todo/README.md

 # qt-todo

-This is a project where I am learning the basics of Qt4 through building a simple cross-platform Desktop TODO application.
+This is a project where I am learning the basics of Qt through building a simple cross-platform Desktop TODO application.

 ---

 ## BUILDING

-This project was developed on Linux but should be able to be built on macOS and Windows.
-All that's needed is a C++ development environment (c++ compiler, make/nmake) and a development installation of Qt4.
+This project was developed on Linux, but it should be able to be built on macOS and Windows.
+All that's needed is a C++ development environment (c++ compiler, make/nmake/msbuild) and a development installation of Qt4 or Qt5.
+Note that either Qt4 or Qt5 should work, but this application was tested using Qt5 on Linux and Qt4 on Windows.

-Make sure that the compiler being used supports C++11 or later, because features from these standards are being used in the application.
+Make sure that the compiler being used supports C++11 or later, because features added in this standard are being used in the application.

 #### Linux/Mac

-1. `qmake`
+1. `qmake-qt4` or `qmake-qt5` or `qmake`

 2. `make`